MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 ---
 title: Add sign-in with Azure Active Directory B2C to a Spring Web App
-description: Shows you how to create a Java app with sign-in capability by using the Spring Boot Starter for Azure Active Directory.
+description: Shows you how to create a Java app with sign-in capability by using the Spring Boot Starter for Microsoft Entra ID.
 services: active-directory-b2c
 documentationcenter: java
 manager: kevinzha